No. 45 Squadron IAF

-No. 45 Squadron Indian Air Force (Flying Daggers) is a Fighter Squadron internally based at Sulur AFS, Tamil Nadu.
+No. 45 Squadron Indian Air Force (Flying Daggers) is a Fighter Squadron internally based at the Sulur AFS.
 The squadron operates the indigenous HAL Tejas fighter from 1 July 2016.
-The squadron was initially based at Bangalore, Karnataka and later shifted to its main base in Sulur from 1 June 2018.
+The squadron was initially based at Bengaluru and later shifted to its main base in Sulur AFS from 1 June 2018.

 History

 The squadron was raised on 15 February 1957, with de Havilland Vampires, as a Ground-Attack and Close Air Support unit.
 Later The Vampires were replaced by MiG-21Bison.
 The MiGs which were operated from Naliya were withdrawn from squadron service in 2002.
 It is the first operational squadron of the indigenous fighter jet HAL Tejas.
 The squadron operated from HAL Airport, Bangalore for nearly two years before it moved to its designated locations at Sulur near Coimbatore.
 It is also the first fighter squadron to be part of the Southern Air Command of IAF headquarters at Thiruvananthapuram.
-Group Captain Madhav Rangachari is the first commanding officer and Sqn Ldr Devdeep Ghosh is the first squadron doctor of the Tejas squadron.
+Group Captain Madhav Rangachari is the first commanding officer.